exaFLOPsDenny/ESM3081/my_note/lec1.md

 ## Dataset

-ㅁ Training set
+> Training set
-> to learn the parameters of the model
+- to learn the parameters of the model

-ㅁ Validation set
+> Validation set
-> to choose the hyperparameters of the model
+- to choose the hyperparameters of the model

-ㅁ Test set
+> Test set
->   for final evaluation of the generalizaiton ability of the model
+-   for final evaluation of the generalizaiton ability of the model

 ## Performance Evalutation